Crackling, buzzing, “static” or whooshing noises in your ear can all be signs of a condition known as tinnitus. Here’s what you need to know.

 Have you ever felt a flutter in your arms or legs after a workout?
 Those flutters are usually the result of a muscle spasm, and it’s no different from the fluttering you hear in your ears.
 Middle ear myoclonus, also known as MEM tinnitus, is a condition that impacts the aforementioned tensor tympani muscle and the stapedius muscle in your middle ear.
 Since this is a muscle condition, muscle relaxers and anticonvulsants are typically used as a first-round treatment to bring the fluttering under control.
 Inner ear surgery to correct the condition is an option if the medications don’t work, but success varies from procedure to procedure.

-Why Are my Ears Drumming, Thumping, and Pulsing so Much?
+Why Are My Ears Drumming, Thumping, Whooshing and Pulsing So Much?

 The easy answer would be that you’re enjoying a night out at the club and that sound you hear is just the electronic dance music pumping through the PA – but we doubt you’d be reading this article if you’re hanging out at a dance club.